-Zoom's cash and cash equivalents balance on March 31, 2015 was \$65 thousand, down \$73 thousand from December 31, 2014.
-Zoom's maximum available line of credit was \$1.25 million on March 31, 2015, of which bank debt outstanding under this line of credit was \$469 thousand.
-Zoom's \$372 thousand decrease of which bank debt and \$90 thousand increase in prepaid expenses decreased cash, while a \$231 thousand decrease in net accounts receivable, \$94 thousand decrease in net inventory, and \$75 thousand increase in accounts payable increased cash.
+Zoom's cash and cash equivalents balance on June 30, 2015 was \$252 thousand, up \$115 thousand from December 31, 2014.
+Zoom's maximum available line of credit was \$1.25 million on June 30, 2015, of which bank debt outstanding under this line of credit was \$1.04 million.
+Zoom's \$557 thousand decrease in net accounts receivable and \$199 thousand increase in bank debt increased cash, while a \$482 thousand increase in net inventory, and net loss of \$101 thousand decreased cash.

-On March 31, 2015 the Company had working capital of \$2.0 million including \$65 thousand in cash and cash equivalents.
+On June 30, 2015 the Company had working capital of \$1.8 million including \$252 thousand in cash and cash equivalents.
 On December 31, 2014 we had working capital of \$2.1 million including \$138 thousand in cash and cash equivalents.
-Our current ratio at March 31, 2015 was 2.4 compared to 2.1 at December 31, 2014.
+Our current ratio at June 30, 2015 was 1.8 compared to 2.1 at December 31, 2014.

 On December 18, 2012, the Company entered into a Financing Agreement with Rosenthal & Rosenthal, Inc. (the "Financing Agreement").
 The Financing Agreement provided for up to \$1.75 million of revolving credit, subject to a borrowing base formula and other terms and conditions as specified in the Financing Agreement.
-The Financing Agreement continues until November 30, 2014 and from year to year thereafter, unless sooner terminated by either party as specified in the Financing Agreement.
+The Financing Agreement continued until November 30, 2014 and automatically renews from year to year thereafter, unless sooner terminated by either party as specified in the Financing Agreement.
 The Lender shall have the right to terminate the Financing Agreement at any time by giving the Company sixty days' prior written notice.
 Borrowings are secured by all of the Company assets including intellectual property.
-The Loan Agreement contained several covenants, including a requirement that the Company maintain tangible net worth of not less than \$2.5 million and working capital of not less than \$2.5 million.
+The Loan Agreement contained several covenants, including a requirement that the Company maintain tangible net worth of not less than \$2.5 million.
 On March 25, 2014, the Company entered into an amendment to the Financing Agreement (the "Amendment") with an effective date of January 1, 2013.
-The Amendment clarified the definition of current assets in the Financing Agreement, reduced the size of the revolving credit line to \$1.25 million, and revised the financial covenants so that Zoom is required to maintain tangible net worth of not less than \$2.5 million.
+The Amendment clarified the definition of current assets in the Financing Agreement, reduced the size of the revolving credit line to \$1.25 million, and revised the financial covenants so that Zoom is required to maintain tangible net worth of not less than \$1.75 million.